Q. Should I see a doctor before starting physical therapy?

 Q. What if my insurance says you are not in their network?
 Can I still use you?

 A. Being “out of network” doesn’t necessarily mean that insurance will not cover your visits to Arizona Manual Therapy Centers.
 You may, however, be required to pay a larger portion of the cost than you would for using an “in-network” physical therapist.
-A typical insurance split is 80% covered, 20% out of pocket.
-However, insurance plans vary.
 Speak with your benefits administrator, broker or insurance company’s customer service department, or ask us to check, to determine your specific coverage.

 Q. Do I need to receive authorization or pre-approval from my insurance company before beginning physical therapy?

-A.That depends on the carrier, but if yours does require it you will need to obtain authorization before we can begin treatment.
+A.That depends on the carrier and your policy, but if yours does require prior authorization, you will need to obtain authorization before we can begin treatment.
 That is for your protection as well as ours.
 Our office can help you work through the process of securing authorization.

 Q.What if I am told by my insurance company that I need to have a referral or prescription?
 Where do I get that?